 According to the Centers for Disease Control, EEE is a rare cause of brain infections (encephalitis) spread to people by infected mosquitoes.
 The virus itself is often referred to as EEEV.

 EEE is carried by birds.
 If a mosquito bites an infected bird, it can then transmit the virus to other animals or humans.
 The first E refers to the region where most cases of EEE are transmitted, the Eastern United States, more specifically in Atlantic or Gulf Coast states, per the Centers for Disease Control.
-The "equine" in the second E obviously refers to horses, as Matthew Mintz, MD, FACP, explains to The Remedy that they are more commonly infected with it.
+The "equine" in the second E obviously refers to horses, as Matthew Mintz, MD, FACP, explains to Eat This, Not That!
+Health that they are more commonly infected with it.
 The third E, encephalitis, means infection of the brain.

 Unlike Zika or influenza, which can be spread from person to person, EEE tends to stay in a specific geographic area where the infected mosquitos are located.

 People over age 50 and under 15 seem to be at greatest risk for developing severe disease when infected with EEEV.
 Cases occur primarily from late spring until early fall, but in subtropical areas (such as the Gulf States) they can occur in winter.

 The fatality rate is 30 percent, however, many survivors are left with ongoing neurological problems, including mild to severe brain damage.
 "When the brain is infected, it can swell and cause all sorts of problems including seizures and coma," Dr. Mintz explains.

 Why is it such a bad year for EEE?